 On electoral rolls for 1936, 1937, 1943, 1949, and 1954, Ann parents were listed as residing in Jean’s parents’ former home at 11 Stawell Street Armadale.
 On these rolls George Siemering was listed as a salesman and Jean was listed as being engaged in home duties.
 Thus Ann Siemering would have grown up at 11 Stawell Street.
 No information on Ann’s schooling was discovered during research for this article.
 However, as mentioned below by 1957 at least, Ann was experienced as a bookkeeper.

 When Ann Siemering married in 1960, her parents George and Jean Siemering resided in Apartment 12 at Arundel 628 St Kilda Road Melbourne.
-The Arundel apartment block is still standing today on the south western corner of St Kilda Road and Union Street.
+The Arundel apartment block is still standing today on the south eastern corner of St Kilda Road and Union Street.
 George and Jean Siemering were first discovered on an electoral roll listing as residing at 12/628 St Kilda Road Melbourne on a 1963 roll.
 On that roll George’s occupation was listed as salesman and Jean’s was listed as home duties.

 On electoral rolls for 1967, 1968, 1977 and 1980, Ann Wraith’s parents George and Jean Siemering were listed as residing in Apartment 2 at 17 Goldsmith Street Elwood.
 On these rolls George’s occupation was listed as publicity agent and Jean was listed as being occupied with home duties.